 4. Slicing a Purse Open

 This usually happens in very crowded areas or on a bus.
-Someone uses a shaving blade to slice the bottom of a purse of bag purse open and then proceed to steal whatever valuable is inside.
-Just as the “bumping method,” these type of pickpocketers are quick and smoothly acting, to the point that the victim often doesn’t realize something has happened until much later.
+Someone uses a shaving blade to slice the bottom of a purse or bag open and then proceed to steal whatever valuable is inside.
+Just as the “bumping method,” these type of pickpocketers are quick and act smoothly, to the point that the victim often doesn’t realize something has happened until later.

 5. Scooter Steal and Run

 Beware of scooters when in an Italian city.
 It is common for thieves to run on scooters and steal bags and purses directly from a victim’s shoulder.
 The elderly are often a target of this scheme, as they are slower to react, but it could happen to anyone.
 This particular trick is very dangerous because one’s natural reaction is to try to protect their property, which often results in injuries.